graduate program information sessions:

 a wide variety of research options:

 Genome Sciences doctoral students may choose from over 60 training faculty members when selecting a dissertation research laboratory.

-The Department of Genome Sciences is located in the William H. Foege Building.
+The Department of Genome Sciences is located in the William H. Foege Building on the waterfront of the main Montlake campus of the University of Washington medical school.

 CMB certificate and Data Science track:

 Genome Sciences grads have the option of enrolling in the Computational Molecular Biology certificate program.
 The department also offers two Data Science options in the Genome Sciences PhD program, open to any interested students.

 The application deadline is December 1 for all applicants, for admission beginning the following Autumn Quarter.
 Please note that prospective students applying for a fee waiver (see below) must apply 7 days before the December 1 deadline.